FreeON/freeon/Developers_Guide.md

 ### Downloading and Building

 We use the version control system [git](http://git-scm.com) to manage the FreeON source code.
-The master branch is hosted by the [Free Software Foundation](http://fsf.org) on [savanna.nongnu.org](http://savannah.nongnu.org/projects/freeon) and .
+The master branch is hosted by the [Free Software Foundation](http://fsf.org) on [savanna.nongnu.org](http://savannah.nongnu.org/projects/freeon) and by [github](http://github.com) at [<http://github.com/FreeON/FreeON>](http://github.com/FreeON/FreeON).
 If you would like to keep your local sources up to date with our development and/or are considering hacking the code, we recommend you use git yourself.
 A basic workflow of downloading and building the sources using git could look like the following:

     git clone https://github.com/FreeON/FreeON.git